-8. Cotton exports represent some three-fifths of overall exports; with higher prices and larger quantities exported, there has been an improvement in foreign exchange.
-Free foreign exchange reserves, which fell to some \$14 million at the end of 1958, are now being rebuilt, although exact data are not available to the International Staff.
+8. Cotton exports represent some three-fifths of overall exports; with higher prices and larger quantities exported, there has been an improvement in the foreign exchange position.
+Free foreign exchange reserves, which fell to some £Sd.
+4.1 million (\Diamond 11.8 million) at the end of 1958, are now being rebuilt, reaching some £Sd.
+18 million (\Diamond 51.7 million) by the end of September 1959.
 The improved economic situation together with new taxes is expected to result in a rise of 10% in budget receipts in 1959/60, permitting a somewhat higher level of budget expenditure for development and other purposes.
 Sudanese authorities also felt able to introduce a certain relaxation of import restrictions in the summer of 1959.

 III.
-DEVELOPMENT PROGRAMME
+DEVELOPMENT PROGR.
+MME

-9. Faced with an extremely low standard of living and a population rising at a rapid rate, about 3.6% per annum, the Sudances authorities are making a great effort to develop the economy.
+9. Faced with an extremely low standard of living and a population rising at a rapid rate, about 3.6% per annum, the Sudanese authorities are making a great effort to develop the economy.
 The main emphasis is placed on the extension of irrigation schemes which would enable the Sudan to expand agricultural production, especially of cotton, for which she enjoys a natural advantage.
-The principal schemes are the Managil and Kanana projects, which will use the existing Sennar Dam and the projected Roseires Dam.
-Two West German concerns have just completed the first phase of the Managil project.
-The execution of the next three phases of this project will, however, depend on the construction of the Roseires Dam, for which external loans are required.
-The completion of the Managil project, planned for 1961/62, should double the area under cotton.
+The principal schemes are the Managil Extension (to the Gezira scheme) and the Roseires Dam.
+Two West German concerns have completed the first two phases of Managil and the Sudanese are now working on the first half of Phase 3.
+The Roseires Dam will enable Managil to be cultivated to its full potential by providing an additional source of water and will make possible the irrigation of other new land, including the Kenana Scheme (though this last is a longer-term project).
+The completion of the Managil Extension (i.e. second half of Phase 3 and the whole of Phase 4) planned for 1961/62, will greatly increase the area under cotton.
+External loans will be needed for Managil and Roseires and probably for the new Khashm el Girba scheme designed to provide land for the people of Wadi Halfa who will be flooded out by the High Dam.
 At the same time, it is expected that the production of maize, sugar cane, cacao and other crops will be either introduced for the first time or the output will be increased.

-10. The Government is also extending the road and rail and expanding port facilities, as well as promoting the growth of industrial activity, which is limited, at present, to the production of a few consumer goods such as canned meat, beverages and cigarettes.
+10. The Government is also extending the road and rail and expanding port facilities, as well as promoting the growth of industrial activity, which is limited at present to the production of a few consumer goods such as canned meat, beverages and cigarettes.
 Some increase in electric power is also accompanying the development of irrigation projects; a hydro-electric project on the Sennar Dam is now being constructed by a British and West German firm.